SmartThingsCommunity/SmartThingsEdgeDrivers/drivers/SmartThings/philips-hue/PROGRESS.md

 #### Tasks

-- [x] Create a table of handlers for dispatching refreshes by device type
+- [x] Create a table of handlers for dispatching refreshes by device type ✅ 2024-04-17
-- [ ] Fix `refresh_all_for_bridge` to remove assumptions that all child devices are lights
+- [x] Fix `refresh_all_for_bridge` to remove assumptions that all child devices are lights ✅ 2024-04-17

 ### Driver (init.lua) Refactors